lyteword/kjv/luke/chapter-4.md

 <sup>3</sup> And the devil said unto him, If thou be the Son of God, command this stone that it be made bread.

-<sup>4</sup> And Jesus answered him, saying, It is written , That man shall not live by bread alone , but by every word of God .
+<sup>4</sup> And Jesus answered him, saying, It is written, That man shall not live by bread alone, but by every word of God.

 <sup>5</sup> And the devil, taking him up into an high mountain, shewed unto him all the kingdoms of the world in a moment of time.